NewEconoLab/NNS-EN/nns_protocol.rst

 NNS Protocol Specifications
 ============================

-The url we usually use on the Internet is as follows,
+The URL we usually use on the Internet is as follows,

 ::

     http://aaa.bbb.test/xxx

-1. http is a protocol, the domain name and protocol will be passed on separately when NNS service is requested.
+1. HTTP is a protocol, the domain name and protocol will be passed on separately when NNS service is requested.

 2. aaa.bbb.test is the domain name, NNS service request using the hash of the domain name

-3. Xxx is the path, the path is not processed at the dns level, the same goes with nns, if there is a path, it will be processed by other ways.
+3. Xxx is the path, the path is not processed at the DNS level, the same goes with nns, if there is a path, it will be processed in other ways.

 Definitions of using strings in NNS protocol
 The following are tentative definitions.

+**HTTP**

-**http protocol** `http protocol points to a string, which means it’s an Internet address.`
+ `HTTP protocol points to a string, which means it’s an Internet address.`

+**addr**

-**addr protocol** `addr protocol points to a string, which means it’s a NEO address.
+ `addr protocol points to a string, which means it’s an NEO address.
 Like: AdzQq1DmnHq86yyDUkU3jKdHwLUe2MLAVv`

+**script**

-**script protocol** `script protocol points to a byte[], which means a NEO ScriptHash.
+ `script protocol points to a byte[], which means a NEO ScriptHash.
 Like: 0xf3b1c99910babe5c23d0b4fd0104ee84ffeec2a5`

 One and the same domain name is processed differently by different protocols.